Cancer myth: Coffee, tea, hot beverages and cancer

 Green tea and cancer

 Most studies showing a benefit have been conducted in Asia where mostly green tea is consumed.
-Therefore green tea may be more effective in reducing risk of some cancers.
+Therefore green tea may be more effective than other types of tea in reducing the risk of some cancers.
 However, more studies into green tea are needed before any conclusions can be reached.

-A Cochrane review of 51 studies with over 1.6 million participants found that overall, current evidence is conflicting and insufficient to make any firm recommendations regarding green tea consumption for cancer prevention .
+A Cochrane review of 51 studies with over 1.6 million participants found that overall, current evidence is conflicting and insufficient to make any firm recommendations regarding green tea consumption for cancer prevention.3

 There is some evidence that cancer can be initiated by constant irritation of body surfaces (like skin and the lining of the mouth and throat).
 Extremely hot water can serve as this constant irritant.

-Research has shown that the way in which mate, a herb based infusion drink consumed almost exclusively in South America, is drunk can increase risk of oesophageal cancer (the oesophagus connects the mouth with the stomach).
-Mate is drunk with a metal straw which is left in the mouth like a tobacco pipe.
-This, combined with extremely hot water results in a constant ‘assault’ to the lining of the throat.
+Research has shown that the way in which mate, a herb based infusion drink consumed almost exclusively in South America, is drunk can increase the risk of oesophageal cancer (the oesophagus connects the mouth with the stomach).1 Mate is drunk with a metal straw which is left in the mouth like a tobacco pipe.
+This, combined with extremely hot water, results in a constant ‘assault’ to the lining of the throat.

 There is very limited evidence of similar effects with tea and coffee drinkers based on the most common means of consumption.

 Regular moderate consumption of tea and coffee is unlikely to affect your risk of cancer.
-However it is recommended that you avoid drinking scaldingly hot water-based beverages.
+It is, however, recommended that you avoid drinking scalding hot water-based beverages.

-For more information see Cancer Council Australia's Position statement on tea and cancer.
+• Cancer Council Australia’s Position statement on tea and cancer: http://www.cancer.org.au/policy-and-advocacy/position-statements/nutrition-and-physical-activity/

 1. World Cancer Research Fund and America Institute for Cancer Research.
 Food, nutrition, physical activity and the prevention of cancer: A global perspective.
 Washington DC: AICR; 2007.